mbaze/bzpack/README.md

 ### E1X1

 The E1X1 format is similar to E1E1.
 However, in this format there can be no consecutive literals which means that only a phrase (or end of stream) can follow a literal.
-When this occurs, the “spare” flag is used as additional offset bit.
+When this occurs, the “spare” flag signals extended offset.
 The format is interpreted as follows:

 After a literal:

-* `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from the offset `0ffffffff` relative to the current output position.
+* `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from the offset `1ffffffff` relative to the current output position.
-* `E1`, `1`, `ffffffff` – Copy `E1 + 1` bytes from the offset `1ffffffff` relative to the current output position.
+* `E1`, `1`, `ffffffff` – Copy `E1 + 1` bytes from the offset `0ffffffff` relative to the current output position.

 After a phrase: